JamesSwift/SWDAPI/README.md

 - I want a simple framework
 - I want the power of reg-ex for matching paths

+##Get The Code
+To get a copy of the code, at your terminal type:

+    git clone git://github.com/James-Swift/PHPAPI.git
+    git submodule init
+    git submodule update

 ## License

 <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">JamesSwift\PHPAPI</span> by